You can report an emergency 24 hours a day, 7 days a week.

 Burst pipes or water mains are dealt with by the appropriate water utility company:

-All non-emergencies that do not present an immediate risk to public safety can still be reported online.
+For non-emergency issues that do not present an immediate risk to public safety, you can report online.

 Non-emergency reports are not monitored outside of Customer Service Centre opening hours, or during weekends and bank holidays.

 A23, A27, M23 and M27 issues

-Reporting of issues and emergencies affecting trunk roads and motorways can be done by contacting National Highways.
+Report issues and emergencies affecting trunk roads and motorways by contacting National Highways.